Use secret versions

-Now that we have learned to read and write secrets, it is a good time to learn something about secret versions.
-Secret versions protect us from accidentally overwriting a secret and can come in very handy when doing rolling updates of our infrastructure.
+Now that you know how to read and write secrets, this is a good time to learn something about secret versions.
+Secret versions protect against accidentally overwriting a secret and are useful when doing a rolling update of your infrastructure.

-Alright, let’s write once more to the secret we used before:
+Alright, let’s write once more to the secret you created before, but now type in a different value:

-:2 (or a higher number if we have written to the secret more than twice) is appended to the path that is returned by the client.
+:2 (or higher if you wrote multiple times) is appended to the path that is printed out.

-This number at the end of the path indicates the version number that has just been written.
+This suffix indicates the version number that has just been written.

 :<version> to the path.